canonical/lxd/doc/rest-api.md

     {
         "type": "client",                       # Certificate type (keyring), currently only client "certificate": "PEM certificate",       # If provided, a valid x509 certificate.
 If not, the client certificate of the connection will be used
-        "name": "foo"                           # An optional name for the certificate.
+        "name": "foo",                          # An optional name for the certificate.
 If nothing is provided, the host in the TLS header for the request is used.
         "password": "server-trust-password"     # The trust password for that server (only required if untrusted) }